The Sierra Valley Preserve and Nature Center

 Recreation & Restoration

-The Partners are currently working to expand visitor facilities on the Sierra Valley Preserve as described in detail on Sierra Valley Preserve Nature Center & Facilities.
-Our goal is to create an exciting new hub for ecological and cultural learning.
-Our new facilities will include: a Nature Center, interpretive exhibits, an education and event space, an expanded network of trails, bird viewing platforms and interpretive experiences to help visitors understand and appreciate Sierra Valley’s unique natural heritage.
+In December 2024, the Partners finalized work to expand visitor facilities on the Sierra Valley Preserve to create the Sierra Valley Preserve Nature Center.
+Our goal was to create an exciting new hub for ecological and cultural learning.
+Our new facilities include:

 Planning Your Visit